atoms19/dominity.js/README.md

 technically when u chain `$end()` its returning the parent instance back to u so u can continue working on the parent again so in above example last three `$end()` chain can be entirely omitted and it will still work

+> note: if u wish to return the element u are working on dont chain `$end()` to it as it returns its parent

 #### Reactivity System

-Dominity has a unique reactive system which isn't complex ir capable as the ones in other ones but its a neat way to make your dominity elements react to data
+Dominity has a unique reactive system which isn't complex nor capable as the ones in other ones but its a neat way to make your dominity elements react to data and its tiny

 ```js